1966 Pontiac Mid-Size Cars Facts, Figures, and Specifications

 - Three-speed manual transmission was standard.

-- Automatic transmission was optional.
+- Two-Speed automatic transmission was optional.

 - Four-speed manual transmission was optional.